oneezy/monorepo/README.md

 This monorepo makes use of symlinks to handle 2 separate scenarios. if you plan on using either you will need to follow the steps below for your app(s) to work properly.
 Learn more about symlinks by [clicking here](#setting-up-symlinks-if-youre-on-windows).

-> **note**: there's a bug since sveltekit `1.0.0-next.432` that's [breaking symlinks](https://github.com/sveltejs/kit/issues/6303) - but this is still the proper way to set them up once it's fixed).

 **symlink static assets** <br>
-this monorepo only uses one folder for static assets located at `./apps/site/static` so you will need to symlink that `static` folder into every app you add to the `apps/*` folder to get static images working (this may change in the future but this is how we're handling it at the moment).
+this monorepo only uses one folder for static assets located at `./apps/_apps/static` so you will need to symlink that `static` folder into every app you add to the `apps/*` folder to get static assets working (this may change in the future but this is how we're handling it at the moment).

 **symlink app routes** <br>
-if you want to link entire apps together as routes you will need to symlink the `./apps/new-app/src/routes` folder into your main `./apps/site/src/routes` directory.
+if you want to link entire apps together as routes you will need to symlink the `./apps/new-app/src/routes` folder into your main `./apps/site/src/routes` directory. (more on this below)

 ## Add Package
 1. create new folder in `./apps` (i.e. `docs`)